What is the National Band?

 Contest successes include three times winning the Brass Band section of the Music Festival at the World Music Concourse in the Netherlands; winner of the International Band Festival in Toronto, Canada; first place in the British Open Championship at Belle Vue, Manchester and winning the Edinburgh Festival Brass Band Championship.
 At the 1978 World Music Concourse the National Band of New Zealand was awarded three gold medals with distinction, the highest number ever awarded; and at the same competition in 1985 the National Band gained the highest points ever given and was accorded a standing ovation, not only by the capacity audience but also by the panel of international adjudicators.
 In 2017 the National band placed second at this international competition.

-The highly professional standard attained by the National Band of New Zealand makes it difficult to realise that the members are mostly amateur musicians, selected from 50 community bands throughout the nation and representing all walks of life.
+The highly professional standard attained by the National Band of New Zealand makes it hard to realise that the members are mostly amateur musicians, selected from 51 community bands throughout the nation and representing all walks of life.